-The area, which sits to the South East of Oxford Circus, and consists of Ramillies Street, Ramillies Place, Hills Place is currently used as a cut-through for pedestrians and vehicles, and suffers from poor lighting and antisocial behaviour.
+The area, which sits to the south-east of Oxford Circus, and consists of Ramillies Street, Ramillies Place and Hills Place, was used as a cut-through for pedestrians and vehicles and suffered from poor lighting and anti-social behaviour.

 A cultural hotspot

-Westminster City Council have been working in collaboration with The Photographers’ Gallery on the scheme to develop plans for this new cultural destination.
-The proposals include:
+Westminster City Council has worked in collaboration with The Photographers’ Gallery to develop plans for this new cultural destination.
+The improvements delivered include:

-• a contemporary art frieze, curated by The Photographers’ Gallery will also showcase the area as a new cultural destination, through the medium of photography
+• a contemporary art frieze, curated by The Photographers’ Gallery, that showcases the area as a new cultural destination through the medium of photography.

 Improving public spaces

-New seating, greenery and a regular public arts programme will encourage people to enjoy this area and its unique character.
-Together with the new cultural offer, a more peaceful and relaxing place will be created for people to take time away from the hustle and bustle of Oxford Street.
+New seating, greenery and a regular public arts programme have been introduced to encourage people to enjoy the area and its unique character.
+Together with the new cultural offer, a more peaceful and relaxing place has been created for people to take time away from the hustle and bustle of Oxford Street.

-With the introduction of a modern lighting scheme, the area will feel safer, encouraging more people to pass through, or simply enjoy the atmosphere, artistic animation and sounds of the district to experience it fully.
+The introduction of a modern lighting scheme creates a brighter and safer area to encourage more people to pass through, or simply enjoy the atmosphere, artistic animation and sounds of the district to experience it fully.